vapmail16/genai_cohort3/ai_agents_understanding/base_information.md

 - Risk appetite frameworks
 - Monthly monitoring and reporting

-This regulation is fundamental as it directly impacts Barclays' ability to operate, lend, and distribute profits to shareholders.
+This regulation is fundamental as it directly impacts TechBank International's ability to operate, lend, and distribute profits to shareholders.

 “Would you like me to elaborate on any specific aspect of this regulation or discuss another CRR article?”